News Story

 Will I be sat with my group?

-We have five wheelchair positions, with companions, in the auditorium – two in North Stalls, and one in South stalls at the front of the seating banks.
-There are a further two spaces for wheelchair users on stage.
-Wheelchair users and those with reduced mobility will be able to join in with the on-stage participation moments but can always opt out.
+We have four wheelchair positions, with an additional four companion seats in the auditorium – two in South Stalls, and a further two spaces for wheelchair users on stage.
 There are also seats suitable for self-transfer around the auditorium.

 What about bags and jackets?